rrhew/rhew-lab/content/authors/admin/_index.md

 ---
 title: Robert Rhew

+# Is this the primary user of the site?
+superuser: true

+# Role/position/tagline
 role: Associate Professor
 avatar_filename: avatar.png
 bio: Professor Rhew is the Principal Investigator of the UC Berkeley Atmospheric Biogeochemistry Lab